inkdropapp/docs-old/src/pages/faq.md

 ### What payment methods are available?

-Currently, we can accept credit and debit card payment with Visa, MasterCard, and American Express.
+We can accept credit and debit card payment with Visa, MasterCard, and American Express via [Stripe](https://stripe.com/).

+### Can I pay with PayPal, WebMoney, Alipay, WeChat Pay, or other payment methods?

+No. Since Inkdrop is a small business by a single developer, it is too hard to support various payment methods.

 ### Is it secure to send my card information?

-We uses [Stripe.com](https://stripe.com/) for online payments.
+We use [Stripe.com](https://stripe.com/) for online payments.
 Stripe has been audited by a PCI-certified auditor and is certified to [PCI Service Provider Level 1](http://www.visa.com/splisting/searchGrsp.do?companyNameCriteria=stripe).
 This is the most stringent level of certification available in the payments industry.
 We never send and store your credit/debit card information to Inkdrop server.

 Learn more: [Security at Stripe](https://stripe.com/docs/security/stripe)